-- As small as our finger, portable, and easy to hide and carry for hacking anywhere
+- As small as our finger, portable, and easy to hide and carry anywhere.

-- Equipped with Wi-Fi, BLE, and Bluetooth connectivity for wireless and network based exploitation and penetration testing and hacking
+- Equipped with Wi-Fi, BLE, and Bluetooth connectivity for wireless and network-based exploitation and penetration testing.

-Linux is considered to be the best operating system (OS) for ethical hacking and Kali is one of the best Linux flavoured OS because it comes with pre setup of various exploitation tools for penetration hacking and testing, such as Metasploit, Aircrack-ng, and Wireshark.
+Linux is considered to be the best operating system (OS) for ethical hacking and Kali is one of the best Linux flavored OS because it comes with pre-setup of various exploitation tools for penetration, hacking, and testing, such as Metasploit, Aircrack-ng, and Wireshark.

-Next, we design the top cover of the base to hold a touch e-paper based keyboard.
-We make a cut in the top cover to fix the touch panel keyboard inside it, as shown in Fig. 7.
+Next, we design the top cover of the base to hold a touch e-paper-based keyboard.
+We make a cut in the top cover to fix the touch panel keyboard inside it.

 Next, we design the LCD panel’s support for the laptop.
-For that we make the enclosure in the same size as the display and keep the thickness same as well.
+For that, we make the enclosure the same size as the display and keep the thickness the same as well.

 After designing the laptop body, we can 3D print its parts.

-An SPI based display was used in the prototype because it had already been bought, but use of 8.9cm HDMI touch display is recommended instead.
+An SPI-based display was used in the prototype because it had already been bought, but the use of 8.9cm HDMI touch display is recommended instead.
 By using the HDMI display, you can skip the following steps (required for SPI display) and go straight to the keyboard preparation section.

-To use the SPI display, we need to install the drivers and setup the SPI touch display.
-So, open the terminal and run the following command in Linux terminal to install the driver and setup the display for Raspberry Pi:
+To use the SPI display, we need to install the drivers and set up the SPI touch display.
+So, open the terminal and run the following command in the Linux terminal to install the driver and setup the display for Raspberry Pi:

 git clone https://github.com/goodtft/